 1. Variable gauges

-- Identify and use variable gauges, including micrometers, calipers, dial indicators, and Coordinate Measuring Machines (CMMs).
-Understand linear scales, such as steel rule, and gauge blocks.
+- Identify and use variable gauges, such as micrometers, calipers, dial indicators, and Coordinate Measuring Machines (CMMs).
+Understand linear scales, such as steel rule and gauge blocks.
 Use borescopes, thermometers, and temperature probes.
 (Apply)

 2. Attribute gauges

-- Identify and use attribute gauges, including thread plugs, progressive rings, flush pins, pin gauges, and radius gauges.
+- Identify and use attribute gauges, such as thread plugs, progressive gauges, ring gauges, flush pins, pin gauges, and radius gauges.
 (Apply)

 3. Transfer gauges

-- Identify and use transfer gauges, including small-hole gauges, telescoping gauges, and spring calipers.
+- Identify and use transfer gauges, such as small-hole gauges, telescoping gauges, and spring calipers.
 (Apply)

 4. Measurement scales

-- Describe and distinguish between dial, digital, and vernier scales.
-(Remember)
+- Identify and use measurement scales, such as dial, digital, and vernier scales.
+(Apply)

 |